JuliaHealth/NeuroAnalyzer.jl/README.md

 ## Plugins (extensions)

 Plugins are git repositories, default location is `~/Documents/NeuroJ/plugins`.
 Each plugin must be in a separate folder, in `src/` subdirectory.
-To change the plugin location use `neuroj_plugins_path()`.
+To modify the plugins path, set the variable `plugins_path` in the NeurojJ.jl file.

 Run `neuroj_reload_plugins()` to refresh plugins.